-Although fall and winter are my favorite seasons, I also enjoy spring.
-What I enjoy about it is the abundance of seasonal fruits like avocados, strawberries, apricots, and lemons.
-Nothing says spring is here like a stack of fluffy lemon pancakes in the morning.
-They are full of zesty flavor and a texture that is irresistible!
+Although fall and winter are our favorite seasons, there is a lot that we enjoy about spring.
+What we enjoy about it the most is the abundance of seasonal fruits like avocados, strawberries, fresh blueberries, and lemons.
+Nothing says spring is here like a stack of fluffy lemon ricotta pancakes in the morning.Â

-I've included a few topping ideas towards the end of this post.
+I’ve included a few topping ideas towards the end of this post.
 My family and I enjoyed our pancakes with syrup and a nice, big dollop of homemade whipped cream.
-Want to make your own whipped cream?
-Using a handheld frother or hand mixer, mix about ¼ cup of heavy cream with 2 tablespoons of granulated sugar.
-Do this until you achieve your desired texture.

 - All-purpose flour